jiaojhua/CPlink/README.md

 # Tutorials

-* For ST datasets, please see [here], datasets are available at this [link].
+* For ST datasets, please see [here](https://github.com/jiaojhua/CPlink/blob/main/Tutorial/Tutorial-ST.ipynb), datasets are available at this [link].

-* For scRNA-seq datasets, please see [here], datasets are available at this [link].
+* For scRNA-seq datasets, please see [here](https://github.com/jiaojhua/CPlink/blob/main/Tutorial/Tutorial-scRNA-seq.ipynb), datasets are available at this [link].

-* For scATAC-seq datasets, please see [here], datasets are available at this [link].
+* For scATAC-seq datasets, please see [here](https://github.com/jiaojhua/CPlink/blob/main/Tutorial/Tutorial-scATAC-seq.ipynb), datasets are available at this [link].

 # Dependencies
-To run CPlink, it needs to install a list of R packages, including: Seurat, Signac, CelliD, DESeq2, edgeR, limma, methods, proxyC, Matrix, parallel, doParallel, survival, foreach.
+To run CPlink, it needs to install a list of R packages, including: Seurat, Signac, CelliD, DESeq2, edgeR, limma, methods, proxyC, Matrix, parallel, doParallel, survival, and foreach.

 # Contact
 If you have any suggestions or problems, please contact Jiao Hua (jhua@stu.hit.edu.cn).